X over SSH

 Note: The commands and utilities in this article have been tested on a Debian Cloud Server.
 They are not guaranteed to function correctly on other distributions.
 However, the General Package Installation Guidelines article may assist in "porting" this article to another distro.

-The X client libraries may be installed using your system's built-in package manager.
-On a Debian server, the required libraries will be installed as dependencies the first time you attempt to install a graphical application.
+You can install the X client libraries by using your system's built-in package manager.
+On a Debian server, the required libraries are installed as dependencies the first time that you attempt to install a graphical application.
 For example, the following command installs xterm, a graphical terminal emulator, along with libXaw and several other libraries:

 aptitude install xterm

-Running a graphical program is not much different from running any other tool on the command-line.
-The only real difference is in how you connect (and that difference is small):
+Running a graphical program is not much different from running any other tool on the command line.
+The only real difference is in how you connect (and that difference is small).
+For example:

 ssh -X firstname.lastname@example.org

-Notice the "-X" switch?
-That tells SSH to allow X forwarding so that the X client on your Cloud Server may connect to the X server on the local machine.
+The -X switch tells SSH to allow X forwarding so that the X client on your Cloud Server can connect to the X server on the local machine.
 After you are connected, you can open the client that you installed.
 For example, to open the xterm application, type of the following command:

-Voila!
-An xterm window appears on the local machine, nicely integrated with our own desktop.
-You've just tunneled X over SSH, and can now easily run graphical applications on your Cloud Server without a desktop manager.
-Now go explore the possibilities!
+When you tunnel X over SSH, you can easily run graphical applications on your Cloud Server without a desktop manager.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License